thanpolas/toddmotto.github.io/_posts/2013-12-09-a-comprehensive-dive-into-nodelists-arrays-converting-nodelists-and-understanding-the-dom.md

 Check out some of the other [NodeList to Array perf tests](http://jsperf.com/nodelist-to-array/27).

-If you're fortunate enough to not care about IE8 and below, then you can use a neat trick to convert your NodeList instantly using _Array.prototype.slice.call()_: (but please see the Polyfill section below as you can drop it in and use this method for all IE versions!).
+If you're fortunate enough to not care about IE8 and below, then you can use a neat trick to convert your NodeList instantly using _Array.prototype.slice.call()_:

 {% highlight javascript %}
 // 'divs' is now an Array